davidmiheev/GalaxyWitness/README.md

 Package for topological analysis of galactic clusters with witness complex construction.
 Based on [GUDHI](https://gudhi.inria.fr) and [Astropy](https://www.astropy.org)

 ## Requirements
-1. Python 3.6+ and pip
+1. Python 3.6+
-2. git
+2. git (if you want clone this repo)

-OSX or Linux
+OS X or Linux

 ## Installation
 You can use python virtual environment for the best experience